emichael/dslabs/handout-files/README.md

 ![Debug Servers](img/debug-servers.png)

-The bottom window shows a history of the "events" that have occurred; each message or timeout delivered corresponds to an event.
+The bottom window shows a history of the "events" that have occurred; each message or timer delivered corresponds to an event.
 Clicking on states in this history allows you to "time travel" by going back to previous states of your system.
-If you choose a different event than was executed before--for instance, delivering a timeout instead of a message--the history will branch.
+If you choose a different event than was executed before--for instance, delivering a timer instead of a message--the history will branch.
 This enables exploration of multiple possible system traces.

 ![Debug Servers](img/debug-branch.png)